vipinagrawal25/MeMC/paper/paper.md

 the user can run the code (without the AFM tip and the bottom plate).
 It takes almost $30$ minutes on Intel(R) Core(TM) i5-8265U CPU.
-The run produces a probability distribution function (PDF) of the total energy after $50,000$ number of monte carlo steps.
-By running `gnuplot plot.gnu` (this requires the software gnuplot) the user can compare the PDF obtained by their run with a PDF that we provide.
+The run produces a probability distribution function (PDF) of the total energy after $50,000$ monte carlo steps.
+By running
+`gnuplot plot.gnu` (this requires the software gnuplot) the user can compare the PDF obtained by their run with a PDF that we provide.